constant-mihai/sctp-go/Readme.md

 rather than once per message, which is the whole of its advantage over the receiver — it does not escape it.

+### Pinning work to cores

+Go offers exactly one mechanism for this — `runtime.LockOSThread` to bind a goroutine to a thread, then `unix.SchedSetaffinity` to bind that thread to a core.
+The lock is what makes the netpoller's wakeup land on a known thread; the affinity call is what stops the kernel migrating that thread and dragging the flow's state into a cold cache.
+What differs between the three libraries is not the mechanism but what there is to pin.

+`ishidawataru/sctp` and `go-sctp` are one-to-one: an association is a socket, so pinning its goroutine pins the whole flow, and per-stream ordering is preserved by construction rather than by hashing. `ishidawataru/sctp` goes furthest — its read blocks on that same thread, so discovery, read and processing all happen on the pinned core, at the cost of a thread per association. `go-sctp` pays one cross-core wakeup per event instead, because readiness is discovered by whichever thread the runtime happens to be polling on.

+For this repo pinning can happen only after a message has been read and hashed.

 ### Do the messages have to be copied out of C?

 No, and this was the most useful thing to learn.
 Today every message is copied twice